camjackson/rollies/src/lib/svelte-trois/README.md

 ### `<GetChildren>`

 A component that exposes a svelte binding to an array of its `Object3D` children.
-The binding is set when the component mounts, and wil be `undefined` before then.
+The binding is set when the component mounts, and will be `undefined` before then.

 The [note above](#getchild) regarding extra `Object3D`s also applies to this component.